Fifty-Nine/wavegen/README.md

 Future Work
 ===========

 A GUI control interface would be nice to have.
-Python bindings, too.

 One major limitation of the current hardware is that it provides no output amplitude control or amplification.
 At some point I would like to design an amplification stage with automatic gain control.

-Another idea would be to split the function generator portion of the design into a separate board that would stack onto the main USB interface board.
-This would essentially make the main board an FT2232H breakout board with a modular interface.
+Rev 3 will allow arbitrary waveform generation, so this will be mitigated somewhat.